knowlab/knowlab.github.io/members.md

 ### Visiting Researchers

 <div class="div-tbl">
- <div class="title"><a id="DQS">Daqian Shi</a>
+ <div class="title"><a id="ygao">Yue Gao</a>
     </div>
-    <div class="info"> Daqian Shi is a visiting Knowledge Graph Embedding (KGE) aims to model information in KGs into higher dimensional space.
-Daqian is a Ph.D. student in the Department of Information Engineering and Computer Science of the University of Trento, supervised by Prof. Fausto Giunchiglia.
+    <div class="info"> Yue Gao is a PhD student from Beijing University of Posts and Telecommunications.
+Funded by CSC, Yue is visiting KnowLab for one year doing research on human in the loop AI models for automated clinical coding.
     </div>
 </div>

 ### Interns
+- <a id="EmSun">Emily Sun</a> is a high school student doing an internship on a knowledge graph project for early ALS prediction.

+### MSc Students
+- <a id="EK">Eva Keller</a> works on *Analysing data embedded bias for treating cardiovascular diseases*.
+This is a collaboration with Profs Sarah Wild and Cathie Sudlow.

+### Alumni

+- Daqian Shi is a visiting Knowledge Graph Embedding (KGE) aims to model information in KGs into higher dimensional space.
+Daqian is a Ph.D. student in the Department of Information Engineering and Computer Science of the University of Trento, supervised by Prof. Fausto Giunchiglia.
+- <a id="TYQ">Tianyue Qi</a> and <a id="YG">Ying Gao</a>, they both work on the project titled *Reproducible machine learning based risk prediction models for cardiovascular disease*.
+Ying focuses on the literature review and Tianyue focuses on reproducing ML models from the literature.
 - <a id="EG">Emily Groves</a> is an MSc student at UCL doing an internship on evaluating embedding models for chemistry ontology enrichment tasks.
 - <a id="ZXL">Zexi Li</a> is an MSc student at UCL doing an internship on health data science projects.
 - <a id="YJW">Yingjia Wang</a> is an MSc student at UCL doing an internship on health data science projects.

-### MSc Students
-- <a id="TYQ">Tianyue Qi</a> and <a id="YG">Ying Gao</a>, they both work on the project titled *Reproducible machine learning based risk prediction models for cardiovascular disease*.
-Ying focuses on the literature review and Tianyue focuses on reproducing ML models from the literature.
 - <a id="GTF">Guitao Fang</a> works on *Benchmarking distributed representations for Chemistry knowledge graph*.
 This is a collaboration with iris.ai.
 - <a id="KC">Kai Chen</a> works on *Addressing NHS Nurse Shortage with Machine Learning and Behavioural Science*.
 This is a collaboration with Mid and South Essex NHS Foundation Trust.-
 - <a id="ZWS">Zewei Shen</a> works on *Pretraining a language model on NHS A-Z corpus*.
 This is part of the ExplainHealth project, funded by Moorfields Charity.
 - <a id="XYY">Xinyi Yue</a> works on *Deriving a knowledge graph from NHS A-Z website*.
 This is part of the ExplainHealth project, funded by Moorfields Charity.
-- <a id="EK">Eva Keller</a> works on *Analysing data embedded bias for treating cardiovascular diseases*.
-This is a collaboration with Profs Sarah Wild and Cathie Sudlow.
 - <a id="SYZ">Siyuan Zhao</a> works on *Lab linkage: can we unlock research into the rise of antibiotic resistant bacteria?*.
 This is a collaboration with Royal Veterinary College.
 - <a id="YHW">Qihe Wang</a> works on *Understanding reasons of patient attendance to General Practice using natural language processing and machine learning*.
 This is a collaboration with NHS Frimley Health Foundation Trust.

-### Alumni
 - Hengrui Zhang was an MSc student at UCL (2022) and worked on deep learning models for automated coding from discharge summaries.
 He is now pursuing PhD opportunities.
 - Yun-Hsuan Chang was an MSc student at UCL (2022) and worked on Parkinson's Disease Modelling using mutimodal data.
 She is now a Clinical Informatics Lead at uMed.
 - Xuezhe Wang was an MSc student at UCL (2022) and worked on graphic neural network algorithms for predicting adverse drug reactions of COVID-19 treatments.
 He is now a PhD student at UCL.